2022 Year-End Retreat

 Directed by Fr.
 Bill Noe, SJ

-Rest and renew heart, mind, and soul on a weekend retreat at Ignatius House that brings closure to all that occured for you in 2022.
+Rest and renew heart, mind, and soul on this weekday retreat at Ignatius House that brings closure to all that occured for you in 2022.
 Prepare new focus for the year ahead by leveraging tools from a nearly 500-year-old tradition called “Ignatian spirituality,” developed from the life and prayer of Spanish soldier-turned-saint Ignatius of Loyola.
 Return home in time to celebrate New Year’s Eve with loved ones.

 You’ll be presented with suggestions to help you silently, prayerfully discern big or small stirrings in your life – whether a busy parent, a young adult, a caregiver, a widow, a community or workplace leader, or as someone who simply wants to grow closer to your creator.